-At Ignite 2018 a couple of weeks ago, Microsoft announced several Azure integration services with Windows Admin Center, such as Azure Backup, Azure File Sync, Azure Site Recovery and more.
+At Ignite 2018 a couple of weeks ago, Microsoft announced several Azure integration services with Windows Admin Center, such as Azure Backup, Azure File Sync, Azure Site Recovery, and more.
 Please check the following document for the complete list of Azure integration options.
-As more and more services are being integrated with Windows Admin Center (WAC), it becomes a core management tool in your datacenter.
-The good news is, you can deploy Windows Admin Center in a failover cluster to provide high availability for your Windows Admin Center gateway service.
+As more and more services are being integrated with Windows Admin Center (WAC), it becomes a core management tool in your data center.
+The good news is, that you can deploy Windows Admin Center in a failover cluster to provide high availability for your Windows Admin Center gateway service.

-In this blog post, I will show you how to deploy Windows Admin Center in a failover cluster to provide highly available service for your IT Administrators.
+In this blog post, we will show you how to deploy Windows Admin Center in a failover cluster to provide highly available services for your IT Administrators.

 To deploy Windows Admin Center in high availability mode, you need to have the following:

-- You need to have the latest Windows Admin Center build.
-As of this writing, I am using Windows Admin Center version 1809, you can download it from here.
+3) You need to have the latest Windows Admin Center version.
+At the time of this writing, I am using Windows Admin Center (WAC) version 1809, you can download the latest WAC version directly from here.

-- You need a minimum Self-Signed (SSL) certificate to install Windows Admin Center gateway service, however, for production environment it’s highly recommended to have a signed certificate.
+4) You need a minimum Self-Signed (SSL) certificate to install the Windows Admin Center gateway service, however, for the production environment, it’s highly recommended to have a signed certificate.
 You can use your existing PKI infrastructure or you can buy a third-party certificate.
 In this example, I will use a private certificate generated from my internal PKI infrastructure.
 If you need more information on how to create an Enterprise PKI, please check the following article.